-Purpose: The aim of this study was to investigate the ability of four microorganisms to reduce disease infection of root lesion nematode (Pratylenchus spp) and Fusarium spp., the causal agent of wilt/root-rot disease complex in chickpea.
+Purpose - The purpose of this paper is to investigate the ability of four microorganisms to reduce disease infection of root lesion nematode (Pratylenchus spp.) and Fusarium spp. the causal agent of wilt/root-rot disease complex in chickpea.

-Design/methodology/approach: A pot experiment was conducted for three consecutive winter seasons.
-A completely randomised block design with five replicates was adopted.
-Two Bacillus isolates and Trichoderma harzianum and T.viride and their combinations were applied to infected soil.
+Design/methodology/approach - A pot experiment was conducted for three consecutive winter seasons.
+A completely randomized design with five replicates was adopted.
+Two Bacillus isolates and Trichoderma harzianum and T. viride and their combinations were applied in infected soil.
 The effect on plant growth parameters, disease incidence and severity, root necrosis, weight of shoot and root, nematode population density and reproductive index were assessed.